ericcgreen/portfolio_instructions/README.md

 2. After cloning it down via command line:
+    - Change into the folder
     > `cd startbootstrap-stylish-portfolio`

+    - Open the file in the browser
     > `open index.html`

+    - Open the file in a text editor (atom)
     > `atom .`

 3. Begin editing the index.html file: